 In some cases, a required or optional attribute may not be discoverable from the Oracle Cloud Infrastructure services and may be omitted from the generated Terraform configuration.
 This may be expected behavior from the service, which may prevent discovery of certain sensitive attributes or secrets.
-In such cases, the generated Terraform configuration will contain a commented line like this:
+In such cases, placeholder value will be set along with a comment like this:

 » Exporting Identity Resources

 Some resources, such as identity resources, may exist only at the tenancy level and cannot be discovered within a specific compartment.
 To discover such resources, specify the following command.

 terraform-provider-oci -command=export -output_path=<directory under which to generate Terraform files> -services=identity

 Note: When exporting identity resources, a